robertjskelton/robertjskelton.github.io/_posts/2020-05-12-GX470-Paint-New-Rims.markdown

 * A few coats of [Dupli-Color Wheel Clearcoat](https://amzn.to/2YWROXi).
 I used matte because it is all my local auto store had.
 * Mount!

-Here are the progress pictures
+# Here are the progress pictures!

 Bought these rims, $350 with tires
 ![Rims](/images/rims/1.jpg)